 What is gross metering?

-Unlike net-metering, the consumer never utilizes the solar power generated as all of the power generated via solar panels is exported to the grid.
+Unlike net metering, the consumer never utilizes the solar power generated as all of the power generated via solar panels is exported to the grid.
 The consumer has to import all of the power from the grid.
 Here, 2 different electric meters are used.
-One calculates the power imported, the other calculates power exported.
-Also, The rate at which consumers export the power back to the grid is lesser (Decided by DISCOM's) than the rate at which consumers import the power from the grid.
+One calculates the power imported, the other calculates the power exported.
+Also, the rate at which consumers export the power back to the grid is lesser (Decided by DISCOM’s) than the rate at which consumers import the power from the grid.
 And because of this tariff difference, the consumer is only able to lower its electricity bill but getting a ZERO electricity bill is out of the scope.

 Understanding savings with gross-metering